What chords are in the key of C minor? Learn all about the C minor scale and C minor chords below.

-What are the notes of the C minor scale on piano?
+What are the notes of the C minor scale on the piano?

-Knowing the notes of the C minor scale is the first step in learning the chords in C minor for piano.
-Did you know there are actually 3 different types of minor scale in Western music?
+Knowing the notes of the C minor scale is the first step in learning the chords for the key of C minor.
+Did you know there are actually three different types of minor scale in Western music?
 There is the natural minor scale, the harmonic minor scale, and the melodic minor scale.
 Each different ‘flavor’ of minor scale sounds different because each one is built with a different combination of half and whole steps on the piano keys.
-Once you know the notes of the C minor scale on piano, you can learn how to play C minor chords that fit the quality of the piece you are learning!
+Once you know the notes of the C minor scale on piano, you can learn how to play the diatonic chords that fit the quality of the piece you’re learning!

-Let’s start with the building blocks of natural minor – you can use these with any starting note to make the minor scale!
+Let’s start with the building blocks of natural minor – you can use these with any starting note to make the minor scale.
 Natural minor begins with the starting note and travels whole step – half step – whole step – whole step – half step – whole step – whole step.
 To build the C natural minor scale, start on C and take a whole step up to D, a half step to Eb, a whole step to F, a whole step to G, a half step to Ab, a whole step to Bb, and a whole step to C. If you are familiar with solfege, natural minor is do – re – me – fa – so – le – te – do (me is pronounced “may,” le is pronounced “lay,” and te is pronounced “tay”).

 The final version of the C minor scale is C harmonic minor.
 Harmonic minor incorporates qualities of both natural minor and melodic minor scales.
 C harmonic minor is the same scale as C natural minor, but the 7th scale degree is raised, so the final notes are le – ti – do.